Back

 The definition is simple: IoT, or the Internet of Things, is a network of interconnected “things” — mobile devices, lightbulbs, ACs, and animal trackers.
 They measure environmental parameters, generate data, and exchange it with other devices through the Internet.

-Imagine, you have a smart thermostat connected to your smartphone, the cooling, and the heating systems.
-So, you can manage the temperature inside from the comfort of your bed.
+Imagine you have a smart thermostat connected to your smartphone, the cooling, and the heating systems so you can manage the temperature inside from the comfort of your bed.
 If you wake up and it is hot and sunny, you can turn the AC on and get the room cool before you get up.
 When the forecast is cold and rainy, you can turn the heating on in advance and make your home warm and cozy.
 Sounds like a dream, right?

 To make the IoT work, you will need 4 key components: a device, a cloud to store the data, software to manage information, and a network to exchange it with other devices.